aws-powertools/powertools-lambda-python/docs/utilities/idempotency.md

 <!-- markdownlint-disable MD051 -->

-The idempotency utility allows you to retry operations with the same input within a time window, producing the same output.
+The idempotency utility allows you to retry operations within a time window with the same input, producing the same output.

 ## Key features